reidstidolph-JNPR/mist-auto-fullstack/README.md

 This app auto-builds a full stack site in Mist, complete with Wired, Wireless, and SSR WAN Edge.

-## Prerequisites and Setup
+Scripts and instructions are provied for several different environments: Docker, Python, NodeJS.

-1. Have Docker (and optionally `docker-compose`) installed.
+To get started:
-2. Clone repo and `cd` to the directory
+1. clone repo and `cd` to the directory:
 ```
 git clone https://github.com/reidstidolph-JNPR/mist-auto-fullstack.git && cd mist-auto-fullstack
 ```
-3. Create a file called `env.json` with properties for:
+2. Create a file called `env.json` with properties for:
 * `orgId` - your org ID
 * `token` - API token for your org
 * `envBaseUrl` - base URL for API calls (varies depending on cloud)